PDL PROJECTS

 FAWN: A Fast Array of Wimpy Nodes

-FAWN is a fast, scalable, and power-efficient cluster architecture for data-intensive computing.
-Our prototype FAWN cluster links together a large number of tiny nodes built using embedded processors and small amounts (2--16GB) of flash memory into an ensemble capable of handling 1300 queries per second per node, while consuming fewer than 4 watts of power per node.
+FAWN is a fast, scalable, and energy-efficient cluster architecture for data-intensive computing.
+A FAWN cluster links together a large number of "wimpy" nodes built using energy-efficient processors and small amounts of flash memory into an ensemble cluster that can perform the same amount of work as a traditional cluster but at a fraction of the power.

 We have designed and implemented a clustered key-value storage system, FAWN-KV, that runs atop these node.
 Nodes in FAWN-KV use a specialized log-like back-end hash-based datastore (FAWN-DS) to ensure that the system can absorb the large write workload imposed by frequent node arrivals and departures.
 FAWN-KV uses a two-level cache hierarchy to ensure that imbalanced workloads cannot create hot-spots on one or a few wimpy nodes that impair the system's ability to service queries at its guaranteed rate.